 The CO mole fractions returned to normal after 1999, but the growth rates in the Northern Hemisphere increased substantially again in 2002.
-The latter may also have been due to large biomass burning.
+The latter may have been due to large biomass burning.
 Large-scale boreal forest fires occurred in Siberia and North America from 2002 to 2003.
+Strong forest fires also occurred in Russia in summer 2010 which can be seen in the bottom panel of Figure 8.3.

-Fig. 8.4 Average seasonal cycles in the mole fraction of CO for each 30° latitudinal zone obtained by subtracting long-term trends.
+Fig. 8.4 Average seasonal cycles in the mole fraction of CO for each 30° latitudinal zone obtained by subtracting long-term trends from the zonal mean time series.
+The standard deviation is indicated by vertical error bars.